 The Raman response of the coupled modes can be calculated from an interacting Green's function:

-where $T=[t_{p1}, t_{p2}]$, $t_{p1}$ and $t_{p2}$ represent the light coupling amplitudes to the main peak $p_1$ and the should peak $p_2$ in the $RL$ scattering geometries, respectively.
-The superscript $\text{T}$ denotes the transpose operation. $G$ is the Green's function for the interacting two phononic systems.
+where $T=[t_{p1}, t_{p2}]$, and $t_{p1}$ and $t_{p2}$ represent the light coupling amplitudes to the main peak $p_1$ and the shoulder peak $p_2$ in the $RL$ scattering geometries, respectively.
+The superscript $\text{T}$ denotes the transpose operation, and $G$ is the Green's function for the two interacting phononic systems.
 The Green's function $G$ can be obtained via the Dyson equation

 where $G_0$ is the bare Green's function and $V$ represents the interaction.
 Here, we consider two Lorentzian peaks that are coupled to each other.